 - Click the Labs tab.

 - Next to any activated labs, select Disable.

 - Click Save Changes at the bottom of the page.

-Check to see if any security software is blocking your Gmail download.
+You can check to see if there is any security software that blocks your Gmail download.

 Sometimes security programs, such as a firewall or antivirus software, can prevent Gmail from loading in Windows 10.
 Check to see if Windows Defender is blocking Gmail from loading, turn it off, and try loading Gmail again.
 You can also leave Defender enabled and turn off the cloud part instead.

 Note: This resets Google’s default search engine, home page and tabs, new tab, pinned tabs, content settings, cookies and website data, extensions, and themes.
 The new settings will also apply to all devices to which you are connected.

 - Open Google Chrome and type chrome://net-internals in the URL bar.